avnishpandeyy/Excel_project_VisheshStore/README.md

 5. Top 10 states with highest sales
 6. Highest selling category
 7. Relation between age and gender based on orders
+IN THE ABOVE FILES
+Vishesh Store Data Analysis.xlsx contains the dashboard of analysis.